xgcm/xgcm/doc/grid_ufuncs.rst

 Each variable can be operated on along multiple axes, which are separated by a comma, e.g. ``(ax1:left, ax2:right)``.

 The axis names used in the signature are dummy names: they do not have to be the same as the axis names used in your ``Grid`` object.
-This allows you to write a grid ufunc that can accept axis with any name.
+This allows you to write a grid ufunc that can accept axes with any name.
 Therefore the signature ``"(ax1:center)->(ax1:left)"`` means all of:

 `"This function accepts one data variable and applies an operation over one core dimension.